 Recently our team decided to brush up on the experience with augmented reality and geolocation, so we have created a custom-designed Augmented Reality navigation application for cafes and restaurants in the city aimed at foreigners.

-The application shows real-time distance and time of travel for the particular spot and shows important information about a particular place of interest.
+The application shows real-time distance and time of travel for a particular spot and shows important information about a particular place of interest.

 Sometimes, all it takes to start a project is the sheer desire to learn something new.
 Places started like that.
 At the very start, it wasn’t even supposed to be an application - just a learning exercise for developers to get a grip on augmented reality.
 However, as time went by, it evolved into a fully-fledged application.

 Places mobile app is specifically designed for those who don’t know the whereabouts of the city but want to visit its local restaurants.
 It is part discovery app and part navigation app.
 Places AR app consists of two modes:

 - Map mode where the user can see the entire area with pins;

 - AR mode where the user can see pins in accordance with the actual distance between user and place.